 Demeter-style applications: The selector language is used to select nodes in the object trees and their corresponding shadows in the meta graph.
-The object tree is given as input, and the tree is partially traversed reaching all the nodes satisfying the selector expression.
+The object tree is given as input and the tree is partially traversed reaching all the nodes satisfying the selector expression.
 The term traversal language is used instead of selector language.

 One point of this paper is to also consider SAJ for Demeterstyle applications and SD for AspectJ-style applications.
 The paper points out the close relationship between those two languages.

 We consider the following algorithmic problems for SAJ and SD and their sublanguages.
 For all of those problems we consider the version where the meta graph is given and for Select-Sat-Static we consider the case where only the selector is given as input and we ask for the existence of a suitable meta graph.
-Select-Always: Does a selector always select nodes with label A in all instances?
-This problem is useful for AspectJ-style applications of selector languages: it frees us from having to do any checking at runtime.
-See papers by Masuhara/Kiczales [17], Oege deMoor [23], and Wu/Lieberherr [27].
-Select-Always is also useful for Demeter-style applications of selector languages: We are not required to do any run-time checking to ensure that the traversal is at the right place.

-Select-Never: This is similar to the previous item.
-Does a selector select no nodes with label A in any instance?

-Select-Sat-Static: Does a selector ever select a node?
-Here, we check whether a given selector has an effect on at least one instance graph by selecting at least one node.
-Selectors that never select a node are useless and should be corrected.

-Select-Sat: Like Select-Sat-Static, except that in addition to the selector a meta graph is also given as input.

-Select-Impl: Does one selector imply another selector?
-Select-Impl is useful in predicate dispatch languages, such as Fred [19] and Socrates [20], where inheritance is replaced by predicate implication.
+- Select-Always Does a selector always select nodes with label A in all instances?
+This problem is useful for AspectJ-style applications of selector languages: it frees us from having to do any checking at run-time.
+See papers by Masuhara/Kiczales [15], Oege deMoor [21], and Wu/Lieberherr [25].
+Select-Always is also useful for Demeter-style applications of selector languages: We are not required to do any run-time checking to ensure that the traversal is at the right place. - Select-Never This is similar to the previous item.
+Does a selector select no nodes with label A in any instance? - Select-Sat-Static Does a selector ever select a node?
+Select-Sat-Static checks whether a given selector has an effect on at least one instance graph by selecting at least one node.
+Selectors that never select a node are useless and should be corrected. - Select-Sat Like Select-Sat-Static, except that in addition to the selector a meta graph is also given as input. - Select-Impl Does one selector imply another selector?
+Select-Impl is useful in predicate dispatch languages, such as Fred [17] and Socrates [18], where inheritance is replaced by predicate implication.
 We cover here the special case where the predicates are declarative.

-Select-First: Does an edge in an instance graph lead to a node selected by the selector?
-This is useful for guiding traversals [11] and for deciding whether a selector influences a particular branch of the execution of a program [17].
-Our results in this paper should be considered in the context of the General Pointcut Satisfiability Problem:
+• Select-First Does an edge in an instance graph lead to a node selected by the selector?
+Select-First is useful for guiding traversals [11] and for deciding whether a selector influences a particular branch of the execution of a program [15].

+Our results in this paper should be considered in the following context.
+Consider the General Pointcut Satisfiability Problem:

 Given an AspectJ pointcut p and a Java program G, is there an execution of G in which p will select at least one join point?

 This problem is undecidable even for a very simple point cut language because the undecidability comes from the conditional statements in G.